bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 April 21, 2006

-Distance: 8.4 km
+Distance: 8.4 km (5.2 mi)

-Cumulative Elevation Gain: 850 m
+Cumulative Elevation Gain: 850 m (2789 ft)

 On our left, the road immediately crosses a broad but shallow stream.
 With my low-clearance Hyundai, it seemed unlikely we would get far down the South Castle River access road, but the warden suggested we should try.
+We crossed it without difficulty.

 The road was replete with potholes, and we drove no faster than 20 kph.
 At one point a mud puddle stretched across the road, and I stopped to check its depth before proceeding.
-After covering 5.5 km, we made it to the trailhead (944669), unmarked save for a yellow sign that said, "Trail closed to motorized vehicles."
+After covering 5.5 km, we reached the trailhead (944669), unmarked save for a yellow sign that said, "Trail closed to motorized vehicles."
 We started on the trail an hour and a half later than I expected, but thankfully we didn't have to hike up the road.

 The trail rose steeply in trees, but in ten minutes we reached an open slope.
 Whenever the trail led back into the trees, though, we were forced to slog in deep snow.
 Following the snow-covered trail where it was etched into a steep slope proved tricky; it was often easier and more prudent to circumvent the trail because of deep snow.
 In a couple of spots, it felt like we were cutting across avalanche slopes.
 Strange to say, but we used our ice axes to go up a lookout trail!